 What should I do if my child is late for school?

-Please bring your child to reception and sign into school using the late record book, giving a reason for the lateness.
+Please bring your child to reception and hand them over to one of our lovely office team, giving a reason for the lateness.
 Remember to tell the office staff if your child requires a school dinner.

 What should I do if my child is ill?

-Please phone the school office before 9:30am to advise of illness and the predicted length of time that the child will be away from school.
+Please phone the school office before 9:00am to advise of illness and the predicted length of time that the child will be away from school.
+Please ensure that you do this on each day of your child's absence so we know where they are.
 When your child returns to school, we will need to have a letter explaining absence for our records.
-Please do not bring your child back to school until 24 hours after the symptoms have cleared to avoid spreading the illness to other children and staff.
+Please do not bring your child back to school until 48 hours after the symptoms have cleared to avoid spreading the illness to other children and staff.

 Can I take my children on holiday from school in term time?

-In line with Notts County Council advice, any holiday taken in term time will be recorded as unauthorised and wherever possible holidays should be avoided during term time.
+In line with Notts County Council advice, any holiday taken in term time will be recorded as unauthorised.
+Wherever possible holidays should be avoided during term time as each day away from school negatively impacts the children's learning and progress.
 Parents may face fines for taking a child on holiday during term time.
 However, we understand that sometimes there are exceptional circumstances.
-A holiday form should be completed so school is aware of the reason for absence.
+A permission to miss learning form should be completed so school is aware of the reason for absence and why it needs to happen during term time.

 What does Foundation stage, Key Stage 1 and Key Stage 2 mean?